Are Slugs edible? What about Snails?

 Cooking snails: Put some water into a saucepan, and when it begins to boil throw in the snails and let them boil a quarter of an hour; then take them out of their shells, wash them several times, clean them thoroughly, place them in clean water, and boil them again for a quarter of an hour.
 Then take them out, rinse them, dry them, and place them with a little butter in a frying-pan, and fry them gently for a few minutes sufficient to brown them.

-To cook snails the French way crack the shells and throw them into boiling water, with a little salt and herbs, sufficient to make the whole savory.
+To cook snails the French way crack the shells and throw them into boiling water, with a little salt and herbs, sufficient to make the whole lot savory.
 In 15 minutes take them out, pick the snails from the shells, and boil them again; then put them into a saucepan, with butter, parsley, pepper, thyme, a bay-leaf and a little flour.
 When sufficiently done, add the yolk of an egg well beaten, and the juice of a lemon or some vinegar.
 Snails have about 90 calories per 100 grams of meat.
 They are high in protein (12 to 16 percent) and rich in minerals.

-Cooking slugs.
-Slugs, far more than snails, eat toxic mushrooms.
+Cooking slugs: Slugs, far more than snails, eat toxic mushrooms.
 If it is the season of toxic mushrooms the slugs should be kept for many days and fed meal or brand or lettuce to purge them.
 Put pre-fed slugs into a 50/50 mixture of water and vinegar.
 This will kill the slugs and force them to release mucus.
 Simmer five minutes it boiling water.
 Change the water and boil again for ten minutes.
 Change the water a third time and boil again for fifteen minutes (so you have three changes of water and a total of 30 minutes boiling time.)
-If the slug has a foul tasting digestive organ remove and rise.
+If the slug has a foul tasting digestive organ remove and rinse.
 The cooked slug is now ready to eat or use in other dishes.

 Another way to cook snails is to put them upside down next to your fire and leave them there until they bubble vigorously.